nestybox/sysbox/docs/developers-guide/debug.md

 -   Attaching to a running process:

 First, find the PID of the running sysbox-runc process.
-Use `sudo pstree -SlpgT` to help with this.
+Use `sudo pstree -SlpgT | grep sysbox` to help with this.

 Then start the debugger and attach it to the sysbox-runc process via the PID: